Portugal car rental tips. Cars parked in a cobbled street

 What this means for you is that you will either need to meticulously plan your route to avoid passing through any of these electronic tolls (not advisable) or decide how you are going to pay for them.

 All car rental companies must offer you the use of an electronic device that registers any toll fees you incur while driving a Portuguese-plated car in Portugal.
-This is one piece of equipment I think is worth paying for – it should only cost about €1.50 to €2 per day, capped at about €20.
+This usually costs a small daily fee, often with a cap, depending on the rental company.

 You can opt to prepay your tolls with the rental company, which may mean that you pay a little more than you actually use but for the convenience, it’s worth considering.